Alavelli-Bhanu-Prasad/Skill_Nexis_WEEK-2/README.md

 main()
 Controls program flow using a menu-driven interface.

-Program Flow
+PROGRAM FLOW
-Program starts
+1.Program starts
-CSV file is created if needed
+2.CSV file is created if needed
-Menu is displayed
+3.Menu is displayed
-User selects an option
+4.User selects an option
-Operation is performed
+5.Operation is performed
-Program repeats until exit
+6.Program repeats until exit

 Technologies Used
 Python 3.x
 CSV Module